-During my I year in college I was sitting in the Engineering Drawing Class.
-I was in the last bench.
-Until then [that is until School Final Year], I used to be a first bencher and I am not sure when did the transformation happen. 🙂
+During my first year in college I was sitting in the Engineering Drawing Class.
+I was on the last bench.
+Until then [that is until School Final Year], I used to be a first bencher and I am not sure when the transformation happened. 🙂

 Years later when I reflected on this incident, I felt happy.

 How often do you identify your people’s talent?
 And what are you telling them to make it memorable for them to remember years later and feel good about it?
 They will feel happy that they worked for you and/or with you if you recognise their talent often.